 21. Savory

 Savory is a low-growing perennial culinary herb.
-The tiny pointed leaves have a spicy zip, making a great companion to other aromatic herbs like oregano.
+The tiny pointed leaves have a spicy zip, making this plant a great companion to other aromatic herbs like oregano.
 Savory is a key ingredient in the classic Herbes de Provence blend of French herbs (along with marjoram, rosemary, thyme, and oregano), and is often featured in stews and other cool-weather cozy dishes.

 Common perennial winter savory grows best in sunny well-drained soil with a bit of room to spread.
 Some gardeners also grow an annual type referred to as summer savory, planted fresh each year.
-Summer savory is generally considered to have a more mild flavour than perennial winter savory.
+Summer savory is generally considered to have a more mild flavor than perennial winter savory.

 22. Tarragon

 Like peppermint, the specific herb version of this plant must be propagated from a mother plant rather than grown from seed.
 Tarragon plants grown from seed will not produce the specific culinary herb known as French Tarragon.
-For the classic taste, buy a potted plant that is clearly labelled “French Tarragon”.
+For the classic taste, buy a potted plant that is clearly labeled “French Tarragon”.

 23. Lovage

 Lovage is a large perennial leafy green herb that tastes a bit like celery, perhaps with some parsley and fennel.
-Lovage is most commonly used to flavour salads, soups, and broths.
+Lovage is most commonly used to flavor salads, soups, and broths.
 This herb is often used in place of meat-based soup seasonings or bouillon, as it adds almost a meaty taste.

 Lovage is easy to grow from seed.
 It’s not picky about sunlight or soil conditions, but it should be planted in a spot where it has room to grow.
 This culinary herb can often grow as high as the gardener who plants it!
 A significant pruning in late spring (around May) can help encourage new growth throughout the summer.
 Lovage pruning time is a great time to make and preserve soup seasoning to use during cooler months.